StefansCode/i3/README.md

 # TODO
 - Check if sound works via HDMI and if lockscreen starts when whatching something
-- remove reload config since i never use it
 - Add Key combination for opening VScode, firefox and nautilus and all together

 - Add buttons for these programms in the i3bars